oasisprotocol/sapphire-paratime/docs/gasless.md

 ## On-Chain Signer

-The on-chain signer is a smart contract which receives the user's transaction, checks whether the transaction is valid, wraps it into a meta-transaction (which includes paying for the transaction fee) and returns it back to the user in [EIP-155] format.
-These steps are executed as a confidential call.
-Finally, the user submits the generated transaction to the network.
+The on-chain signer is a smart contract which:
+1. receives the user's transaction,
+2. checks whether the transaction is valid,
+3. wraps it into a meta-transaction (which includes paying for the transaction fee) and
+4. returns it back to the user in the [EIP-155] format.

+The steps above are executed as a confidential read-only call.
+Finally, the user then submits the obtained transaction to the network.

 ![Diagram of the On-Chain Signing](images/gasless-on-chain-signer.svg)